Fundamentals of Perpetual Futures: Data and Empirical Analysis

 where $\mu$ and $\sigma$ are average hourly returns and $N_a$ is the average number of hours the strategy is active in a year.
 We follow the same approach to annualize the returns and standard deviations: $\mu_{ann} = \mu N_a$, $\sigma_{ann} = \sigma \sqrt{N_a}$.

+Table \ref{port_fee_theory} presents the strategy's performance under different fee tiers.
+As trading costs decrease, the random-maturity arbitrage strategy engages in more active trading, leading to an increase in the SRs and a decrease in the average duration of open-to-close positions.
+The strategy also delivers highly significant alphas relative to the 3-factor model by \citet{liu2022common} and the 5-factor model by \citet{cong2022staking}.
+Evidently, the strategy's performance cannot be explained by previously suggested risk factors.

-Table \ref{port_mh_theory} presents the trading performance of the strategy under high trading costs.
-We consider two cases: (1) unrestricted; (2) long-spot only.
-We consider the second case because, in earlier years of crypto, the infrastructure of shorting the crypto is not well-established.
-As is implied by our theory, whenever the deviation between futures and spot is larger than the trading costs, performing a random-maturity arbitrage strategy would generate returns with high SR. After trading costs, the strategy can generate a SR of 1.79 for BTC and much higher SRs for other Cryptos.
+Table \ref{port_mh_theory_unrestricted} and Table \ref{port_mh_theory_long_spot_only} zoom in and present the trading performance of the strategy under high trading costs.
+We consider two cases: (1) unrestricted and (2) long-spot only.
+We consider the second case because, in earlier years of crypto derivatives, the infrastructure for shorting cryptocurrencies was not well-developed.
+We find that, as is implied by our theory, whenever the deviation between futures and spot is larger than the trading costs, performing a random-maturity arbitrage strategy would generate returns with high SR. After trading costs, the strategy generates an SR of 1.80 for BTC and much higher SRs for other cryptocurrencies.

-As time goes by, the perpetual futures market seems to become more and more efficient.
-As we can see in 2022, the deviation of crypto price from the arbitrage-free bound is much less frequent compared to earlier years.
-But when the deviation happens, the resulting SR from the trade is still very high.
+Table \ref{port_mh_theory_unrestricted} also shows that over time, the perpetual futures market seems to become more efficient.
+As we can see in 2022, the deviation of crypto price from the arbitrage-free bound is less frequent compared to earlier years.
+But when the deviation happens, the resulting SR from the trade remains high.

-Table \ref{port_fee_theory} presents the strategy's performance under different trading costs.
-As trading costs decrease, the random-maturity arbitrage strategy takes more active trades and the SRs of the strategy also increase.
+Comparing the results with \citet*{du_deviations_2018}, we find that deviations in crypto perpetual futures are considerably larger in magnitude.
+As a result, gains from the arbitrage strategies we study are also larger.
+Even though the volatility of the trading strategy also scales up, the Sharpe ratios in the crypto space are still larger than those in the traditional foreign exchange market, as reported in \citet*{du_deviations_2018}.

+When a futures-spot gap opens up, gains from the trading strategy could potentially arise from two main sources: price convergence and funding rate payments.
+While industry publications usually emphasize the funding rate channel, we note that price convergence can generate quicker gains from arbitrage if dislocations are short-lived.
+To examine these two sources empirically, in Table \ref{tab_decom_rma}, we provide a decomposition of the trading strategy's performance into price convergence versus funding rate payment.
+We find that price convergence plays a dominant role in total trading returns, while funding rate payments have a more minor role, which seems to diminish over time.

 The success of the trading strategy supports the theory of random-maturity arbitrage.
-Whenever there is a deviation larger than the gap implied by the theory, betting on the convergence would generate a positive payoff at some uncertain future time.
-Therefore, the convergence arbitrage trade would generate high SR.
+Whenever there is a deviation larger than the gap implied by the theory, betting on convergence tends to generate a positive payoff at some uncertain future time.
+Therefore, the convergence arbitrage trade generates high Sharpe ratios.